LearnersGuild/guide/Game_Manual/Boundaries.md

 The learning model at the Guild may not support everyone in their learning.
 Moderator will be looking out for the following indicators that a learner is not making progress through the structures and learning model at the Guild:

 - Data about their progress (and pace) as web developers
-- Quality and Completeness of the projects they were on
+- Completeness of the projects they were on
 - Relative contribution to the projects they were on
 - Qualitative and quantitative feedback from the retros
 - Estimation Accuracy/Bias, Review Accuracy